 - The person processing the data is accountable to ensure that the measures that give effect to these principles are complied with when processing personal information.

-POPI only limits the processing of personal information across borders to specific circumstances in section 72.
-In essence, the country where the information will be processed or the recipient of the information must be subject to rules or regulations effectively similar to the principles stated in POPI.
+POPIA only permits the transferring of personal information across borders under the specific circumstances mentioned in section 72.
+In essence, the country where the information will be processed or the recipient of the information must be subject to rules or regulations effectively similar to the principles stated in POPIA.
 This can be done by means of legislation or a personal contractual relationship between the parties.
-In countries where no such rules or regulations do exist, for example in most African countries, the parties will enter into an agreement, outlining the duties on the party processing or receiving the information in the country without data protection legislation, in line with the principles of POPI.
-A party’s prior consent to cross-border transfer of its personal information may also be obtained.
+In countries where no such rules or regulations do exist, for example in most African countries, the parties can enter into an agreement, outlining the duties on the party processing or receiving the information in the country without data protection legislation, in line with the principles of POPIA.
+A party’s prior consent to a cross-border transfer of its personal information may also be obtained.

-The POPI Act is the newest piece of data privacy legislation, established the Information Regulator, a supervisory body.
+The POPI Act established the Information Regulator, the supervisory authority or body for South Africa.
 Part A of Chapter 5 of POPI has 17 sections (section 39-54), that relate to all aspects of this new body.

-The offences and penalties in POPI are directed against the hindering and obstruction of the Information Regulator in the execution of its obligations and duties.
-A person convicted of this offence will be subject to a fine or to imprisonment for a period not exceeding 10 years, or to both a fine and imprisonment.
+The offences and penalties in POPIA quite limited.
+For example, one directed against the hindering and obstruction of the Information Regulator in the execution of its obligations and duties.
+Another important one is failing to protect an account number.
+A person convicted of these offences will be subject to a fine or to imprisonment for a period not exceeding 10 years, or to both a fine and imprisonment.